aisara-hub/aisaratuners/README.md

-**aisaratuners is a hyperparameter tuning library that can be used with different machine learning python packages.
-It leverages AiSara algorithm, Latin hypercube sampling, and the concept of search space reduction for fast reach of the optimum hyperparameters combination.**
+- **aisaratuners is an open-source optimization library to automate and expedite hyperparameter search. aisaratuners has two modules, aisara_general_tuner.py which is a framework agnostic, and aisara_keras_tuner.py which is tailored for Karas API.**

-* **Currently available for Keras, scikit-learn and  PyTorch will be added in the coming versions**
+- **aisaratuners leverages AiSara algorithm, Latin hypercube sampling, and the concept of search space reduction for fast reach of the optimum hyperparameters.**

 **[aisaratuners on PyPi](https://pypi.org/project/aisaratuners/)**